domRiddle/ASF/FAQ.md

 If parental PIN is not the reason, then this is a most common error, and you should get used to that, it simply means that ASF sent a request to Steam Network, and didn't get a valid response, 5 times in a row.
 Usually it means that Steam is either down or is having some difficulties or maintenance - ASF is aware of such issues and you should not worry about them, unless they're happening constantly for longer than several hours, and other users do not have such problems.

-How to check if Steam is being down? **[Steam Status](https://steamstat.us)** is an excellent source of checking if Steam **should be** up, if you notice errors, especially related to Community or Web API, then Steam is having difficulties, either leave ASF alone and let it do its job after a short while, or wait yourself.
+How to check if Steam is being down? **[Steam Status](https://steamstat.us)** is an excellent source of checking if Steam **should be** up, if you notice errors, especially related to Community or Web API, then Steam is having difficulties.
+You may want to leave ASF alone and let it do its job after a short while of downtime, or wait yourself.

 That's however not always the case, as in some situations Steam issues may not be detected by Steam Status, for example such case happened when Valve broke HTTPS support for Steam Community 7th June 2016 - accessing **[SteamCommunity](https://steamcommunity.com)** through HTTPS was throwing an error.
 Therefore, do not blindly trust Steam Status either, it's best to check yourself if everything works as supposed to.